Gröben (Ludwigsfelde): 450 years of rule by the Schlabrendorf family

 In addition to the power vacuum left behind by the departure of the von Gröben family, Schlabrendorf's rise was aided by the decline of the Wittelsbach and Luxembourg margraves' authority, which increased the importance of the noble estates.
 The Schlabrendorfs came from Lausitz, from a village of the same name near Luckau (Lower Lusatia).
 Other historical spellings include "Schlaberndorf" and "Schlaberendorf".
 In 1416, two years after Hans von Torgau defeated the Quitzowschen, a group of robber barons who had taken up residence in the nearby Beuthen Castle, Conrad and Henning von Schlabrendorf were granted Gröben and the neighbouring village of Kietz, as well as Siethen and Klein-Beuthen, as a fiefdom by Ludwig II.
 In 1550, Gröben became a knight's seat.

 In the centuries that followed, the family produced Bishop of Havelberg Johann von Schlabrendorf (1501–1520) and Minister in Silesia Ernst Wilhelm von Schlabrendorf (1719–1769); it also produced "heroes" who emerged from the family in the First Silesian War (1740–1742) and the Seven Years' War (1756–1763).

 The Schlabrendorfs were not always successful in their business dealings, and the family lost its possessions several times.
 Count Leopold von Schlabrendorf bought Gröben back in 1822 for the third time in the family's history.
 Theodor Fontane noted this in his Wanderungen durch die Mark Brandenburg (Walks through the Mark Brandenburg): "So there was once again a real Groeben estate, and one that had not been seen in the village for a long time, or more accurately, one that had never existed before.
 Order and customs had come with the young couple, as had assistance in word and deed, and insofar as it is in human hands to ward off misfortune and injustice, it was warded off."

-The family's reign ended in 1859 when Johanna von Scharnhorst (1803–1867), née Countess von Schlabrendorf and daughter-in-law of General Gerhard von Scharnhorst, sold the last remaining property to Karl von Jagow-Rühstädt, retaining only the Gröben manor house as her residence.
+The family's reign ended in 1859 when Johanna von Scharnhorst (1803–1867), Countess von Schlabrendorf and daughter-in-law of General Gerhard von Scharnhorst, sold the last remaining property to Karl von Jagow-Rühstädt, retaining only the Gröben manor house as her residence.